The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 The Farmer’s Dog recipes are made with USDA meats and the ingredients are sourced from reputable food suppliers, local farms, and other human food purveyors that meet USDA standards.
 The meals are prepared in a New York USDA-certified kitchen that has the same standards applied to human food.
 It is then gently cooked at low temperatures and then quickly frozen to be shipped.

 However, after examining the ingredient lists of every recipe, we think The Farmer’s Dog has a slight edge.
-While both services have whole meat as their number one ingredient, Nom Nom uses eggs in two of their recipes as a second protein; The Farmer’s Dog, on the other hand, uses animal liver in three of their meal options.
-We believe this organ meat is a better source of protein and nutrients, and it more closely resembles what your dog would consume in the wild.
+The Farmer’s Dog uses animal liver in three of their meal options.
+Nom Nom, on the other hand, does not contain any organ meat.
+Nom Nom uses eggs in four of their recipes as a second protein.
+We believe organ meat is a better source of protein and nutrients, and it more closely resembles what your dog would consume in the wild.

 Winner: The Farmer’s Dog (by a hair) (+1.5 points to Farmer’s Dog; +.5 points to Nom Nom)